nedbat/coveragepy/README.rst

    * - |tideliftlogo|
      - `Available as part of the Tidelift Subscription. <https://tidelift.com/subscription/pkg/pypi-coverage?utm_source=pypi-coverage&utm_medium=referral&utm_campaign=readme>`_
-       Coverage and the maintainers of thousands of other packages are working with Tidelift to deliver one enterprise subscription that covers all of the open source you use.
+       Coverage and thousands of other packages are working with Tidelift to deliver one enterprise subscription that covers all of the open source you use.
 If you want the flexibility of open source and the confidence of commercial-grade software, this is for you.